laowang1992/QTLseq_workflow/README.md

 # Usage
 ## Set variables
-Some variables should be set, which is included in `./script/.conf`.
+Some variables should be set, which is included in `./script/config.json`.
+The path of software should be set in `./script/env.sh`.
 ## Run QTLseq pipeline
 If all the files and variables are prepared, execute `run_QTLseq.sh`.
 ```bash